 ; hearing problems such as deafness; joint conditions such as hip dysplasia

-; eye conditions such as progressive retinal atrophy; and bacterial infections such as meningitis-ateritis.
+; eye conditions such as progressive retinal atrophy; and other diseases such as meningitis-ateritis (SRMA).

 Thankfully, Petplan pet insurance covers all hereditary and congenital conditions for the life of your pet